Please see the following list for answers about general safety practices on campus.

 Will UMD offer COVID-19 virus testing?

-UMD will offer COVID testing for students who are showing symptoms or have been in close contact for 15 minutes or longer with someone diagnosed with COVID.
+UMD will offer COVID testing for students who are showing symptoms or have been in close contact with someone diagnosed with COVID (close contact is defined as being less than six feet apart for greater than a cumulative of 15 minutes in 24 hours).
 Faculty and Staff should seek medical resources from their normal healthcare provider.

 Will UMD offer antibody testing?

 How will the university track positive COVID-19 cases and exposure?

 The University will work with the MN Department of Health, who will conduct COVID tracing and necessary investigations related to a positive COVID case.

 What precautions is the university taking to protect student's health privacy?